KosinskiLab/AlphaPulldown/README.md

 # AlphaPulldown

 ## Pre-installation
-Check if you have downloaded necessary parameters and databases(e.g. BFD, MGnify etc.) as instructed in [AlphFold's documentation](https://github.com/deepmind/alphafold) and you should have a directory like below:
+Check if you have downloaded necessary parameters and databases (e.g. BFD, MGnify etc.) as instructed in [AlphFold's documentation](https://github.com/deepmind/alphafold).
+You should have a directory like below:
  ```
  alphafold_database/                             # Total: ~ 2.2 TB (download: 438 GB)
     bfd/                                   # ~ 1.7 TB (download: 271.6 GB)